ethereum/py-wasm/README.md

 # pywebassembly.py

 pywebassembly.py closely follows *WebAssembly Specification, Release 1.0*, implementing most of chapters 2, 3, 4, 5, and 7.
+Each piece of code in pywebassembly.py references its definition in the spec, so the spec is a reasonable user's manual.

 Chapter 2 defines the abstract syntax.